curveball/next-a12n/README.md

 From within project folders, running pnpm <command> from the respective `package.json` scripts will run the projects.

-From within project folders, running pnpm <command> from the respective `package.json` scripts will run the projects.

 ## Environment variables

 In `client/.env` :